AP Explains: Israel’s parliamentary elections

-JERUSALEM — Israelis head to the polls on Tuesday to vote in the country’s 21st parliamentary elections.
-Over 6.3 million eligible voters will cast ballots in an election largely seen as a referendum on long-seated Prime Minister Benjamin Netanyahu.
+JERUSALEM — Israel is holding the country’s 21st parliamentary elections on Tuesday, with over 6.3 million people eligible to cast ballots in a vote largely seen as a referendum on long-seated Prime Minister Benjamin Netanyahu.

 Here is a closer look at what to expect: